Journal Reflection #2: Insights into your first ML project

 Please use your reply to this blog post to detail the following:

-1. A full description of the nature of your first ML project.
+1. Please start with a full description of the nature of your first ML project.

 Take the time to look through the project posts of your classmates.
 You don’t have to comment on the posts of your classmates, but if you want to give them praise or just comment on their project if you found it cool, please do.